-According to our study, a staggering 92% of AEC companies have left all of their content ungated!
-This large percentage is missing the opportunity to obtain a prospect's email address and continue marketing to that new contact.
+According to our study, a whopping 85% of manufacturers have left all of their content ungated!
+If most or all of your content isn't behind a form, you're missing the opportunity to obtain an email address that allows you to continue marketing to that new contact.
 By simply including a lead generation form (on an appealing landing page) "in front" of some pre-existing content you have on your site, you can easily gather basic information (name, email, company, etc.) about who is interested in what you have to offer.
 All of your content is still free and accessible, but now you can also generate new leads with it!